Ninja-Squad/data-discovery/README.md

   - [Building other apps](#building-other-apps)
 ## Contribute

-If you want to install the program on-premise, it's cool, just keep reading  at [Setup section and beyond](#setup).
+If you want to install the program locally, it's cool, just keep reading at [Setup section and beyond](#setup).

 ### Data